 - How do I get a Q-Card?

-You need a Q-Card in order to receive the Return Grant.
+You need a Q-Card to receive the Return Grant.
 Each family has an individual and unique Q-card.
 To obtain a Q-card you need to follow these steps:

 2- Take the letter to the nearest Q-card company office with the following documents: